mattgray/mirage-xen-virtualbox/README.md

 BUGS (KNOWN)
 ------------

-For some reason https://github.com/mattgray/mirage-xen-virtualbox/blob/master/scripts/toolchain.sh does not install m4 correctly, causing `opam install -y mirage` to fail during provisioning.
-The fix is to `vagrant ssh` and install manually, then repeat the `opam install <xyz>`
+FIXED ~~For some reason https://github.com/mattgray/mirage-xen-virtualbox/blob/master/scripts/toolchain.sh does not install m4 correctly, causing `opam install -y mirage` to fail during provisioning.
+The fix is to `vagrant ssh` and install manually, then repeat the `opam install <xyz>`~~

+direct networking does  not work out of the box (have to do some manual setup of `tap0`, but maybe this is an issue with `ocaml-tuntap` or `mirage-net-unix` ?

 TODO
 ----